briannaklabunde/philosophy_text_classification/README.md

-# Classifying Philisophical Text by School of Thought Using NLP and Machine Learning
+# Classifying Philosophical Text by School of Thought Using NLP and Machine Learning

 This project applies **Natural Language Processing (NLP)** to classify philosophical texts according to their **school of thought** — such as Stocism, German Idealism, and Phenomenology.
 It explores how linguistic patterns and semantic features can reveal philosophical alignment in written works.